vkhazin/cloudmigration-courseware/content/chapter-03/AzureCloudStorage.md

 * [Azure Files](https://docs.microsoft.com/en-us/azure/storage/files/storage-files-introduction)
-  * Replace or supplement traditional on-premises file servers, NAS, or SAN
+  * Replace or supplement traditional on-premises file servers: NAS or SAN
-  * Used by application expecting to have a file share to store files or user data
+  * Used by application expecting to have a shared file system for files or user data